hemorej/workout-tracker/README.md

 # Session encryption secret (must be ≥ 32 characters)
 # Generate one with: openssl rand -base64 32
 NUXT_SESSION_PASSWORD="replace-this-with-a-long-random-secret!!"

+# Optional — Strava integration (pre-fills the Add Workout form from your
+# last 3 rides).
+Single-user, no in-app OAuth flow.
+See "Strava integration"
+# below for how to acquire these.
+STRAVA_CLIENT_ID=
+STRAVA_CLIENT_SECRET=
+STRAVA_REFRESH_TOKEN=
 ```

 ### 4. Create the database